Looking for information on Laos – Cambodia bus (or reverse route)? This page gives just that.

 All Laos-Cambodia buses and minivans to Phnom Penh and Siem Reap stop in Stung Treng, Katie and Kampong Cham to drop off/pick up passengers.

 The bus departs from Phnom Penh bus station at 6:45am and arrives at Pakse (KM2 bus station) around 7:00pm.
 A change of buses is required here.
-If you don't book your bus all the way through to Vientiane, you have about an hour or so to sort out your ticket for Pakse-Vientiane leg, otherwise you will be transfered to the bus after getting off the Phnom Penh-Pakse bus.
-Please take care when tranfering from one bus to the next, in many cases your laoded bags/luggages are not automatically transfered for you.
-You need to do it yourself.
+If you don't book your bus all the way through to Vientiane, you have about an hour or so to sort out your ticket for Pakse-Vientiane leg, otherwise you will be transferred to the bus after getting off the Phnom Penh-Pakse bus.
+Please take care when tranferring from one bus to the next, in many cases your loaded bags/luggage are not automatically transferred for you.
+You need to take it yourself.

 The bus departs from Pakse bus station around 8:00-8:30pm, and arrives in Vientiane around 6:00am the next morning.